ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 What!?
 Even though we carefully made a copy of the array to prevent aliasing, it seems that our two queues behave like aliases of each other.
 The problem is that while we've carefully copied our array and other elements over, *the closures all share the same environment*, and therefore the functions in `copyOfQueue` all operate on the first queue's private data, not on the copies.

-A> This is a general issue with closures.
+> This is a general issue with closures.
 Closures couple functions to environments, and that makes them very elegant in the small, and very handy for making opaque data structures.
 Alas, their strength in the small is their weakness in the large.
 When you're trying to make reusable components, this coupling is sometimes a hindrance.

 Let's take an impossibly optimistic flight of fancy: